-Smoked Pork Butt is a classic summertime BBQ recipe.
-Come check out my tried and true method for making Traeger Smoked Pulled Pork along with my 9 pro tips for the best smoked pork – I’m including my favorite pork brine and pulled pork rub to use when making this recipe.
+Smoked Pork Shoulder is a classic summertime BBQ recipe.
+Come check out my tried and true method for making Traeger Smoked Pulled Pork along with my 10 pro tips for the best smoked pork.

 This post may include affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn a small commission from qualifying purchases.